On polynomially integrable Birkhoff billiards on surfaces of constant curvature: Local branches and relative -angular symmetry property

-Subcase c1): $r_b<2$.
-Then the line $T_ub$ intersects $\ii$ at two points $Q_1=Q_1(u)$ and $Q_2=Q_2(u)$ with $w(Q_1(u))=o(w(u))$ and $w(u)=o(w(Q_2(u))$, by Proposition \ref{asym}, Case 1).
-Thus, the family of $\ii$-angular symmetries of the lines $T_ub$ written in the coordinate $w$ satisfies the conditions of Proposition \ref{invdeg}, and the divisor $M_w$ is symmetric under taking inverse, as above.
+Subcase 3b).
+Then the $(T_Cb,C)$-localization of the conic $\ii$ consists of just one regular germ at $C$, whose Puiseux exponent 2 is greater than $r_b$.
+As $u\in b$ tends to $C$, the line $T_ub$ intersects $\ii$ at two points $C_u$ and $B_u$ tending to $C$ so that $w(C_u)=o(w(u))$ and $w(u)=o(w(B_u))$, by Proposition \ref{asym}, Case 1).
+The points $C_u$ and $B_u$ are permuted by the $\ii$-angular symmetry with center $u$.
+Therefore, the $\ii$-angular symmetries of the lines $T_ub$ written in the coordinate $w$ form a family of conformal involutions of type $A$.

-Subcase c2): $r_b>2$.
-Then the line $T_ub$ intersects $\ii$ at two points with $z$-coordinates being $o(z(u))$, as $u\to C$, by Proposition \ref{asym}, case 3).
-This implies that the family of $\ii$-angular symmetries of lines $T_ub$ with center $u$ written in the coordinate $z$, which permute the two latter points, satisfy the conditions of Proposition \ref{invdeg2}.
-Hence, the inverse asymptotic divisor $M_z^{-1}$ is central-symmetric with respect to one (in the case, when it does not contain the point 2 symmetric to 0), by Proposition \ref{invdeg2}, statement (b).
-It may happen that $M_z^{-1}$ contains 2: this means that there exists a family of points of the intersections $T_ub\cap\ii$ with $z$-coordinates $s_u\simeq 2^{-1}z(u)$, as $u\to C$.
-They are $\ii$-angular-symmetric to points with coordinates $t_u$ that do not have moderate asymptotics: $z(u)=o(t_u)$.
-Indeed, the coordinate change $\wt z=\frac{z(u)}z$ conjugates the $\ii$-angular symmetry to an involution $\oc\to\oc$ converging in $Aut(\oc)$ to the central symmetry $\wt z\mapsto 2-\wt z$ (Proposition \ref{invdeg2}, statement (a)).
-The image of the point $s_u$ under this conjugacy is $\wt z(s_u)\to 2$, as $u\to C$.
-Hence, $\wt z(t_u)=\frac{z(u)}{t_u}\to0$.
-Therefore, deleting 2 from the divisor $M_z^{-1}$ yields a divisor central-symmetric with respect to one.

-Case d): each component in $\ii$ has base point $C$ and is transverse to $b$.
-Then the line $T_ub$ intersects $\ii$ at two points with $z$-coordinates being $o(z(u))$, as $u\to C$, by Proposition \ref{pasym}, and the above argument treating Subcase c2) remains valid without changes.
-Corollary \ref{cinvdeg} is proved. \end{proof}
+Subcase 3c).
+Then $r_b>2=r_{\ii}$.
+As $u\in b$ tends to $C$, both points of intersection $T_ub\cap\ii$ tend to $C$ so that their $z$-coordinates are $o(z(u))$, by Proposition \ref{asym}, Case 3).
+The latter points are permuted by the $\ii$-angular symmetry centered at $u$.
+Therefore, these $\ii$-angular symmetries of the lines $T_ub$ written in the coordinate $z$ form a family of conformal involutions of type $B$.
+This proves Proposition \ref{typin}. \end{proof}